 To attempt to put this to rest, I’ll give my thoughts on Fukunaga’s script, as well as attempt to understand why we didn’t see it on the screen.
 The first thing I like about this version immediately is also one of the things I’m most interested to see from the finished film coming this September, which is that it is set in the late eighties.
 I think this is an important thing for the story.
 Updating it to the ‘80s allows for the filmmakers to embrace the same nostalgia that King had when writing the book and Tommy Lee Wallace had when directing the miniseries.
 And even that updated the setting from the ‘50s to the early ‘60s.

-There are great moments in this script.
+There are great moments in the Cary Fukunaga version of the script.
 Great character beats, the core group of friends are established in organic ways, and there are moments that would have been truly scary to see on the screen.

 Having said that, though, there are also a lot of things that—as a huge fan of the novel—kind of rubbed me the wrong way.
 First of all, some of the names of major characters are changed for no discernable reason.
 Bill Denbrough, our lead character, becomes Will Denbrough.
 Henry Bowers becomes Travis Bowers.
 Patrick Hocksetter becomes Patrick Hocksettler—that’s a one letter difference.
 Why change one letter in a character’s name?